 from generative.plugins.server.grasshopper.function import GrasshopperFile

-class MyFunctionName(GrasshopperFile):
+class MyFirstGrasshopperFunction(GrasshopperFile):

-file_path = "relative/path/to/grasshopper/file.gh"
+file_path = "functions/grasshopper-torus.gh"

 Connect to the app